rogpeppe/gnuflag/README.md

 Gnuflag
 -----

-The gnuflag package is a fork of the Go standard library package that supports GNU-compatible flag syntax.
+The gnuflag repository holds a fork of the Go standard library [flag package](https://golang.org/pkg/flag) that supports GNU-compatible flag syntax.

 In particular, it supports `--longflag` and `-l` single-character flag syntax.

+The API is compatible with the standard flag package API.

-Full documentation can be found here: https://godoc.org/github.com/rogpeppe/gnuflag.
+Full documentation can be found here: https://godoc.org/github.com/rogpeppe/gnuflag/flag.